jag1g13/pycgtool/README.md

 pip install pycgtool
 ```

+### MDTraj on macOS

+On some macOS builds, with some versions of the Clang compiler, MDTraj fails to load GROMACS XTC simulation trajectories.
+If you encounter this issue, try using Conda to install MDTraj.

+For more information see this issue: [MDTraj/#1572](https://github.com/mdtraj/mdtraj/issues/1572).

 ## Usage

 Input to PyCGTOOL is GROMACS GRO and XTC files, along with two custom files: MAP and BND.
 These files provide the atomistic-to-CG mapping and bonded topology respectively.
 Example files are present in the [test/data](https://github.com/jag1g13/pycgtool/tree/master/test/data) directory.
 The format of these files is described in the [full documentation](https://pycgtool.readthedocs.io/en/master/index.html).